Hunger in Bangladesh

-Hunger in Bangladesh is one of the major issues affecting the citizens of Bangladesh, with 40% of its population falling under three categories: hunger, starvation and chronic hunger.
+Hunger is one of the major issues affecting the citizens of Bangladesh.
+Around 40% of the nation's population suffers from various degrees of hunger, primarily falling under three categories: acute hunger, starvation and chronic hunger.

-Bangladesh is one of the most densely populated countries in the world and is home to more than 160 million people.
-It has developed considerably economically and in terms of the Human Development Index, particularly in the areas of literacy and life expectancy.
-However, its economic inequality has increased and about 32% of the population, that is 50 million people, still live in extreme poverty.
-The country still faces significant hunger with approximately 40 million people being close to starvation.
-Poverty has decreased considerably since 2010, falling from 49% to around 25% in 2016.
+Bangladesh is one of the most densely populated countries in the world and is home to more than 173 million people (as of 2024).
+It has developed considerably economically in terms of the Human Development Index, particularly in the areas of literacy and life expectancy.
+However, its economic inequality has increased, demonstrated by the fact that about 32% of the population still live in extreme poverty.
+The country faces significant hunger with approximately 40 million people being close to starvation.
+Fortunately, poverty has decreased considerably since 2010, falling from 49% to around 18.7% in 2022.
+In 2025, Global Hunger Index rated hunger in Bangladesh at Moderate (19.2).
+This rating was based on 10.4% of the population was undernourished (insufficient calories), 25.1% of children under 5 have stunted height, 0.7% are wasted (low weight for their height) and 3.1% of children die before their 3rd birthday.
+All four indicies improved between 2000 and 2025.

 History

-Following the war for their liberation in 1971, Bangladesh was faced with a multitude of problems, both physical and economical.
-Their economy was seriously lacking and they had to deal with trying to fix all of the physical damage that was caused by the fighting.
-In 1974, Bangladesh was hit by an intense monsoon that damaged most of the crops produced in that year.
-The monsoon, paired with existing issues, like the economic fragility resulting from the war and government mismanagement, caused a massively devastating famine throughout the country.
+Following the Bangladesh Liberation War in 1971, the country was faced with a multitude of problems, both physical and economic.
+Its economy was lacking and it had to fix the physical damage caused by the fighting.
+In 1974, Bangladesh was hit by an intense monsoon that damaged much of the crops produced that year.
+The monsoon, paired with existing issues, like the economic fragility resulting from the war and government mismanagement, caused a devastating famine throughout the country.

 During the 1974 famine, the United States intervened by pressuring Bangladeshi politicians to provide aid for agricultural producers and by sending food aid to the population.

-Hunger is an issue that has stagnated over the years, yet Bangladesh has shown efforts towards hunger reduction in the last couple of years, particularly during one of their hardest times during the late 1970s, although the early 2000s were also challenging.
-During this famine period, many farmers lacked knowledge regarding how to provide food given the land lacked nutrients due to aggressive farming.
+Hunger has remained over the years, yet Bangladesh has moved toward hunger reduction over time.
+There were downturns in the availability of food, particularly during the late 1970s, although the early 2000s were also challenging.
+During this famine period, many farmers lacked knowledge regarding how to provide food given land lacking nutrients due to over aggressive farming.

 Causes

-Factors that contribute to the hunger crisis over the various states of Bangladesh include a lack of resources and education.
+Factors that contribute to the hunger crisis across the various states of Bangladesh include a lack of resources and education.

 Food insecurity in Bangladesh is derived from extreme poverty due to under and unemployment, inadequate access to land for cultivation, social exclusion and natural disasters.
-In these endangered, poor populations, women and children are more affected by undernutrition and malnutrition.
+In these endangered, poor populations, women and children are most affected by undernutrition and malnutrition.

-Food insecurity and malnutrition between populations at risk are high.
-These are influenced by seasonality and the price of available foods.

 According to Asia Times, food waste is a cause; across Bangladesh approximately 5% of food is wasted each year.
-Food waste is particularly large during Bangladesh's winter wedding season, which produces "tons of food wastage".
+Food waste is particularly severe during Bangladesh's winter wedding season, which produces "tons of food wastage".
 Families of the bride and groom are expected to produce lavish meals, and the lack of RSVPs means caterers can't easily plan for guest numbers, so much food goes directly into waste bins.